 Contaminants, including some from additives, whether intentionally or inadvertently added during fuel production or distribution, also can cause significant harm to the powertrain, fuel, exhaust or emission control systems.
+Good housekeeping practices can help minimize or prevent inadvertent contamination.
 No detectable levels of the elements listed below should exist in diesel fuel, nor should they be used as components of any fuel additive package intended to improve diesel fuel and engine performance.
 These elements should be strictly controlled, and it may prove necessary to check and control the fuel quality at the pump.

-- Calcium, copper, sodium, manganese, potassium, phosphorus and zinc, even at levels as low as 0.1 ppm, can contribute to the formation of deposits in fuel injector nozzles.
+- Calcium, copper, sodium, manganese, potassium, phosphorus and zinc, even at levels as low as 0.1 ppm, can contribute to the formation of deposits in fuel injector internal surfaces and nozzles.
 Injector deposits reduce combustion efficiency and increase emissions.
-Concern about injector deposits is increasing as the latest nozzle technology with tighter clearances and higher pressures becomes more widely used in the marketplace. - Chlorine, which is not naturally contained in petroleum, has been found in diesel fuel usually as a result of adulteration with chemical or waste solvents.
+Concern about injector deposits is increasing as the latest nozzle technology with tighter clearances and higher pressures becomes more widely used in the marketplace. - Chlorine, which is not naturally contained in petroleum, has been found in diesel fuel in both inorganic and organic forms.
+Inorganic chlorine usually enters the fuel as a result of contamination by sea water ballast during shipping or from the use of salt dryers during refining.
+Organic chlorine may enter the fuel through adulteration with chemical or waste solvents.
 Chlorine forms highly corrosive acids during combustion, which can reduce significantly the durability of the engine, fuel system and emission control system.
 In the worst case, the presence of chlorine may lead to catastrophic engine failure as injectors fail to operate or operate improperly after various periods and levels of exposure.